AbdulrahmanAlsumaih/Team1/UX/readme.md

-Here's the updated README with additional information on the `setup.sh` script:
+Here’s the revised and more readable version of the README with the added information:

+---

 # README for 3D Video Generation App